AppLayerLabs/bdk-cpp/README.md

   * **For Linux/Mac**: `sudo docker run -it -v $(pwd):/orbitersdk-volume -p 8080-8099:8080-8099 -p 8110-8111:8110-8111 orbitersdk-cpp-dev:latest`
   * **For Windows**: `docker run -it -v %cd%:/orbitersdk-volume -p 8080-8099:8080-8099 -p 8110-8111:8110-8111 orbitersdk-cpp-dev:latest`

-Remeber that we are using our local SDK repo as a volume, so every change in the local folder will be reflected to the container in real time, and vice-versa.
+Remember that we are using our local SDK repo as a volume, so every change in the local folder will be reflected to the container in real time, and vice-versa.

 Also, you can integrate the container with your favorite IDE or editor, e.g. [VSCode + Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker).